 They may choose how we can help recover the economy, or maybe they want to help protect the vulnerable from getting sick.
-Perhaps they want to create a more just and fair society.
-A society where everyone feels welcome, where everyone can thrive and where everyone can reach their full potential.
+Perhaps they want to create a more just and fair society; a society where everyone feels welcome, where everyone can thrive and where everyone can reach their full potential.

 If students are not careful, they may miss the fact that they can have an impact.
 This is why it’s so important that as educators, we remind them of their potential.

-Maybe they're going to design a website, a tech tool, some sort of fan page or another item of value for their favourite mission-driven nonprofit.
+Eventually, maybe this young person is going to design a website, a tech tool, some sort of fan page or another item of value for their favourite mission-driven nonprofit.

 They will have learnt some important life lessons.
 They're going to learn that the world needs them and that there are so many challenges for them to work on.

 They will learn that they are in school to learn something important that will help them work on a challenge that they care about.

 When you come across a teen who feels hopeless, whether it’s your kids, your nieces and nephews, or your friend’s kids, I urge you to help them find a challenge that they want to work on.
 A cause that they think is worth fighting for.